Chart Color Schemes

 Beaumaris demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Beaumaris' educational attainment exceeds national averages.
-Among residents aged 15 and above, 44.7% possess university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Education in Beaumaris shows higher attainment levels than national averages.
+Among residents aged 15+, 44.7% hold university qualifications, surpassing Australia's 30.4% and Victoria's 33.4%.
 Bachelor degrees are the most common at 29.9%, followed by postgraduate qualifications (10.3%) and graduate diplomas (4.5%).
 Vocational pathways account for 24.1% of qualifications, with advanced diplomas at 12.3% and certificates at 11.8%.

 Educational participation is high, with 30.4% of residents currently enrolled in formal education.
 This includes 10.5% in secondary education, 9.9% in primary education, and 6.1% pursuing tertiary education.